 The “dog” is a device or tool used to lock two components in relation to each other.
-This type of clutch is used to lock two shafts together or to lock gear to a shaft.
+Dog clutch is used to lock two shafts together or to lock gear to a shaft.

 This clutch has no tendency to slip.
 The driven shaft revolves exactly at the same speed as that of the driving shaft, as soon as the clutch is engaged.
 Therefore, it is known as a positive clutch.

-Watch the video below for better understanding about dog clutch.
+Watch the video below for better understanding about dog clutches.